-This year marks the 24nd year of the Sea Otter Classic sponsored by Volkswagen.
-I have had the pleasure of personally attending this amazing event for the last 19 years and I have seen it change and grow by leaps and bounds during that time.
+This year marks the 26nd year of the Subaru Sea Otter Classic powered by SRAM.
+I have had the pleasure of personally attending this amazing event for the last 21 years and I have seen it change and grow by leaps and bounds during that time.
 It’s a cliché but it’s one that happens to be true: the Sea Otter Classic really does offer something for everyone.
 Whether you are a racer or a spectator, mountain biker or roadie, XC or DH, young or old, guy or girl there is something here for you.
 In fact, all of the events, displays, races, demo rides, casual rides and tours, food and fun can be a bit overwhelming.
-So, we offer up this Guide to the Sea Otter Classic – 2014 edition.
+So, we offer up this Guide to the Sea Otter Classic – 2016 edition.

 #1.
 If You Only Do One Race a Year, the Sea Otter Classic is it.